RehabMan/OS-X-USB-Inject-All/README.md

 Replace: <83bd8cfe ffff1b>
 ```

-You can copy/paste the patch from the file config_patches.plist that is checked into this project.
+You can copy/paste the patch from the file config_patches.plist that is checked into this project, which also has the patches for versions other than 10.11.x.
 The config_patches.plist also contains the DSDT patches required to rename EHC1->EH01 and EHC2->EH02 which is important to avoid collisions between this kext and any built-in port injectors in the native kexts for your SMBIOS.

 Note: Do not plan to use the patch long-term.
 It could be problematic.
 If you have more than 15 ports on XHC, you should use FakePCIID_XHCIMux to route the USB2 component of those USB3 ports to EHCI.
 It is easy to stay under the limit if up to 8-USB2 ports are routed off XHC.